 Carriers have publicised that they are currently reluctant to take on UK-bound cargo as it is causing them increasing operational difficulties.
 This, in combination with a further wave of blank sailings being introduced and a growing lack of equipment in China and SE Asia, is impacting rates.
-These industry-wide challenges are set to continue into December and Q1 of 2021, with further increases expected in the run up to the Chinese New Year in February.
+These industry-wide challenges are set to beyond the Chinese New Year.

 The above-mentioned challenges are impacting both air and rail solutions, resulting in an increase in rates due to lack of capacity and congestion.

 In light of the above, rail services are being restructured with reduced services being operated from various China rail lines and some services currently not running at all.